-Within the context of a bankruptcy case, disputes may arise over the dischargeability of certain debts, the debtors overall right to a discharge, creditors’ claims against the bankruptcy estate, and potential preferential or fraudulent transfers made by a debtor.
+Within the context of a bankruptcy case of Virginia Bankruptcy Law, disputes may arise over the dischargeability of certain debts, the debtors overall right to a discharge, creditors’ claims against the bankruptcy estate, and potential preferential or fraudulent transfers made by a debtor.
 A seasoned bankruptcy litigator is necessary to navigate these issues.

 If you have a creditor who you believe could take a position that their debt is nondischargeable, it is important to discuss this with your attorney early on so they can prepare for the possibility of litigation and prepare your case properly from its inception.
-In practically all cases, litigation of these disputes in bankruptcy is not included in your initial retainer fee, and in many cases your bankruptcy attorney does not even handle litigation at all.
+In practically all cases under Virginia Bankruptcy Law, litigation of these disputes in bankruptcy is not included in your initial retainer fee, and in many cases your bankruptcy attorney does not even handle litigation at all.

 Similarly, if you are a creditor who is owed money by a debtor in bankruptcy, you will want to seek an opinion on whether your debt is entitled to preferential treatment or is nondischargeable.
 You also will likely need to take steps to ensure that you can collect this debt properly without violating the bankruptcy code.